SwatiSingh-cli/helloJavaScript/README.md

 # helloJavaScript
-THis repo contains javascript learnings and related projects
+This repo contains javascript learnings and related projects